ChromiaProject/ft4-lib/rell-changelog.md

 ### Changed
 - Assets are now always returned with all properties from postchain.
 The three separate properties `asset`, `asset_id` and `decimals` will be removed in favor of the more complete `asset_data`
-- Version is now emported in every non-external module, so every dapp using ft4 will have version information
+- Version is now imported in every non-external module, so every dapp using ft4 will have version information

 ### Added
 - Added `test` module with test utility functions.